Logging in Envio HyperIndex

 <context>.log.debug

-, but takes in the exception as the first argument to neatly integrate the stacktrace and error message into the log.
+, but takes an exception as the first argument to include stacktraces and error messages in the log

 context.log.errorWithExn(